redox-os/book/src/ch00-00-introduction.md

 If you want to skip straight to trying out Redox, see [Getting started](./ch02-00-getting-started.md).

-If you want to contribute to Redox, read these guides: [Developing for Redox](./ch07-00-developing-overview.md), [Low-Hanging Fruit](./ch10-02-low-hanging-fruit.md) and [CONTRIBUTING.md](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/CONTRIBUTING.md).
+If you want to contribute to Redox, read these guides: [CONTRIBUTING.md](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/CONTRIBUTING.md), [Low-Hanging Fruit](./ch10-01-low-hanging-fruit.md) and [Developing for Redox](./ch07-00-developing-overview.md).

 ## What is Redox?